harrymt/blog/_posts/2016-05-18-sleep-tracking.md

 ## When I sleep in, I want to know.
 When I am productive, I want to know.

 I started using the iOS app <a href="//www.sleepcycle.com">Sleep Cycle</a> to track my sleep and as an alarm.
-After weeks of using the app, I looked at my calendar and I couldn't tell when I woke up and went to sleep each night.
+It takes [66 days](/2017/04/01/habit-formation-methods.html) to form a habit, so after 66 days of using the app, I looked at my calendar and I couldn't tell when I woke up and went to sleep each night.
 I wanted to know when I slept-in on weekends, or got up early.

 <img src="{{ site.baseurl }}/img/sleep-tracking.png">